 A: Your company’s image and how you represent your company is by far one of the most important aspects of branding and how prospects and potential customers identify you.
 A lot of people make purchasing decisions based off the look of your business and branding.
-Signs that are well designed and looking good send the best message to potential customers.
+Signs that are well designed and good looking send the best message to your potential customers.

-A: Arizona Commercial Signs can help you with every stage of the process.
+A: Arizona Commercial Signs can help you with every stage of the sign process.
 From the initial permits for the sign, to sitting down with a designer that’ll take your ideas and the character of your business and make it into something eye-catching and exciting.
-Then we will fabricate your sign at our in-house facility, get it to your location and install it anywhere in Arizona.
+We will then fabricate your sign at our in-house facility, get it to your location and install it anywhere in Arizona.

 Q: What if I don’t know what kind of sign I want?

 Q: How do I know if I’m going to like the original design or the finished product?

-A: Before we take your dream sign into final production we will provide a full color proof so there is no doubt that you and your customers will love the final product.
+A: Before we take your dream sign into final production, we will provide a full color proof so there is absolutely no doubt that you and your customers will love the final product.
 You’ll receive an e-mail that details the design of the sign.
 If you need to make changes we will provide another proof until we come up with the final design that you’re 100% satisfied with.

-Q: What if I am outside of Arizona?
+Q: What if my business is outside of Arizona?

 Q: How much does a sign cost?

-A: All of our projects are custom and come with a variety of costs.
+A: All of our projects are custom made and come with a variety of costs.
 Quotes will be provided before the final decision is made.
 We have all kinds of signs that can fit just about any business’ budget.